2016 European Darts Grand Prix

 The 2016 European Darts Grand Prix was the ninth of ten PDC European Tour events on the 2016 PDC Pro Tour.
-The tournament took place at Glaspalast in Sindelfingen, Germany, between 16–18 September 2016.
+The tournament took place at Glaspalast in Sindelfingen, Germany, from 16 to 18 September 2016.
 It featured a field of 48 players and £115,000 in prize money, with £25,000 going to the winner.

 Kim Huybrechts was the defending champion, but lost in the semi-finals to Michael van Gerwen.
 Van Gerwen went on to win the title after defeating Peter Wright 6–2 in the final.

 Prize money

 The prize money of the European Tour events stays the same as last year.